vitalit-sib/vitalit-sib-DMP/readme.md

 From now on the path of the newly created `dmp` folder will be  referred as:`<path-to-dmp-root>`-

-The cloning create a `dmp-backend` directory which contains for directories:
+The cloning creates a `dmp-backend` directory which contains four directories:

 -   **conf:** contains the configuration file config.php
 -   **data:** contains a MySQL dump script (dmp.sql)